Force Measurement is Fundamental in Material Testing

 Material Tensile Testing Load Frame

 A customer wanted to conduct a tensile force test on different samples and materials until failure.
 Materials include plastic, steel, or woven fabric.
 They wanted to measure tensile strength, yield strength, and yield stress.
 Interface’s 1200 Standard Precision LowProfile™ Load Cell was installed into the customer’s test frame.
-The tensile test was conducted, and force results were captured by the load cell and extensometer were synced through the SI-USB4 4 Channel USB Interface Module.
-These results were then displayed on the customer’s PC with supplied software.
+The tensile test was conducted, and force results were captured by the load cell, and the extensometer was synced through the SI-USB4 4 Channel USB Interface Module.
+These results were then displayed on the customer’s PC with the supplied software.
 With Interface’s force products, the customer was able to determine the tensile strength, yield strength, and yield stress of a variety of different materials.

 Interface Solutions for Material Testing Engineers